elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 ## Ramachandra is unfamiliar with the text of the ICJ ruling

-I will now address the misrepresentation of the ICJ ruling dated 26 January 2024 in the open letter Ramachandra circulated.
-The ICJ did not identify genocide or ethnic cleansing as the letter claims.
+I will now address the misrepresentation of the ICJ ruling dated 26 January 2024 in the open letter Ramachandra circulated.[^3] The ICJ did not identify genocide or ethnic cleansing as the letter claims.
 In fact, it could not have done so, as the court did not evaluate the merits of South Africa’s allegations during the provisional measures phase:

-“At the present stage of the proceedings, the Court is not required to ascertain whether any violations of Israel’s obligations under the Genocide Convention have occurred.
-Such a finding could be made by the Court only at the stage of the examination of the merits of the present case.” (paragraph #30)
+> “At the present stage of the proceedings, the Court is not required to ascertain whether any violations of Israel’s obligations under the Genocide Convention have occurred.
+Such a finding could be made by the Court only at the stage of the examination of the merits of the present case.”[^4] (paragraph #30)

 The court instead considered whether the rights asserted by South Africa—specifically, the right of Palestinians “to be protected from acts of genocide, attempted genocide, direct and public incitement to commit genocide, complicity in genocide, and conspiracy to commit genocide” (paragraph #37)—are plausible.
 The word “plausible” appears 15 times in the decision text, always in the context of “rights asserted by South Africa,” never in the context of “genocide” or “ethnic cleansing.”
 In fact, the term “ethnic cleansing” does not appear at all in the decision text.
 Moreover, it is instructive that the court did not order a ceasefire as South Africa had requested.
 Instead, it instructed Israel to comply with the Genocide Convention, which Israel is already obligated to do as a party to the convention.
 If the court did find plausible genocide, as Ramachandra claims, is it not unusual that it did not order an immediate ceasefire?
 Keep in mind also that the ICJ is capable of ordering such a ceasefire as it did against Russia in March 2022.